Nitrokey/nitrokey-documentation/nethsm/administration.rst

    .. tab:: REST API
       Information about the `/system/update` endpoint can be found in the `API documentation <https://nethsmdemo.nitrokey.com/api_docs/index.html#/default/POST_system-update>`__.

 Afterwards the update can be applied or aborted.
 Please refer to the desired option below.
+If the NetHSM is powered down before the "commit" operation, the update file has to be uploaded again.

 The update can be applied (committed) as follows.
+Any data migration is only performed _after_ the NetHSM has successfully booted the new system software version.

 .. tabs::
    .. tab:: nitropy